-Autism Spectrum Disorder is a neuro-developmental disorder that is characterized by core symptoms, such as communication, social interaction, repetitive behaviors and rigid routines.
-The Centers for Disease Control and Prevention (CDC) estimates 1 in 68 children in the U.S are autistic based on data from Autism Developmental Disability Monitoring (ADDM) surveillance program.
+Autism Spectrum Disorder (ASD) is a neuro-developmental disorder that is characterized by core symptoms such as communication, social interaction, repetitive behaviors, and rigid routines.
+The Centers for Disease Control and Prevention (CDC) estimates 1 in 54 children in the U.S are autistic, based on data from Autism Developmental Disability Monitoring (ADDM) surveillance program.
 Minneapolis study done by CDC and University of Minnesota, funded by the National Institute of Mental Health (NIMH), stated 1 in 32 Somali American children have autism, 1 in 36 White children have autism, 1 in 62 Black (non-Somali) children have autism and 1 in 80 Hispanic children have autism.